 My first post doc position was in statistical epidemiology and modelling honeybee diseases.
 With this work I tried to contribute to the understanding of American Foulbrood and viruses on honeybee health.

-Currently I have a post doc position that tries to tie together several aspects of forest.
-This aspects include wood demand form forestry, recreational effects of forests on human well being, ecosystem services, and biodiversity.
+Currently I have a post doc position that tries to tie together several aspects of forests.
+These aspects include wood demand from forestry, recreational effects of forests on human well being, ecosystem services, and biodiversity.
 My part focuses on biodiversity by modeling the landscape-scale spatial structure of beetle communities.